LSEG-API-Samples/Example.RDP.DotNETCore.SymbologyConversion/README.md

 #### Interface and Class for Symbology Conversion

 **IEDPSymbologyClient** is an interfaces provide async methods for using HttpGet(GetConvertAsync) and HttpPost(GetConvertAsync) with the Symbology Conversion service.
 There is the ConvertRequest class the application used to pass a request message to the convert methods.
-Application will convert the class to JSON request body by serialize the ConvertRequest object to JSON data.
+The application will convert the class to JSON request body by serializing the ConvertRequest object to JSON data.

 ```CSharp
  public interface IEDPSymbologyClient